teq-niq/mcp-stdio-logging/README.md

 - Write a minimal custom MCP client
 - Connect it to the same MCP server
 - Use the same logging trick to inspect `stdio`-based messages in both directions
-- We will demonstrate using this MCP client what we were unable to demonstrate using Co Pilot.
+- We will demonstrate using this MCP client what we were unable to demonstrate using Copilot.
 Namely using resources, Prompts and Completions.
 - We will not be demonstrating LLMs invoking tools in this custom MCP client.
-That has been already discussed with Co Pilot.
+That has been already discussed with Copilot.
 Also getting a free LLM which is that smart is not so easy.

 We’ll also explore how the **MCP Inspector** can be used alongside our custom server.
 When the transport is `stdio`, the Inspector essentially behaves like another MCP client — one that doesn’t include an LLM.
 Think of it as an “MCP browser” or a Postman-like tool for MCP: it let's you inspect messages, invoke tools, and debug interactions directly.
 (Let's ignore agentic Postman, which is a different topic.)